 Spat-on-shell - Baby oysters growing on old oyster shells..

 Circulation- The direction and strength of water flow.
 Oyster larvae will stay in the designated area to grow the population, and they also have the potential to settle in nearby tributaries, populating areas where oysters are harvested.

 Model created by Elizabeth North, USACE Baltimore District

-Shell and oyster seed have been planted in Harris Creek for decades, and in September 2010, the State of Maryland declared Harris Creek an oyster sanctuary from which oyster harvest is prohibited.
+In September 2010, the State of Maryland declared Harris Creek an oyster sanctuary from which oyster harvest is prohibited.
 It was selected for restoration based on its sanctuary status as well as its salinity, water quality, circulation, and existing oyster reefs.
-The restoration process on this tributary is a large-scale collaborative effort involving several state and federal agencies, and guided by the draft Harris Creek Blueprint created by the Maryland Interagency Workgroup of the Sustainable Fisheries Goal Implementation Team.
+The restoration process on this tributary is a large-scale collaborative effort involving several state and federal agencies, and guided by the Harris Creek Oyster Restoration Tributary Plan, created by the Maryland Interagency Workgroup of the Sustainable Fisheries Goal Implementation Team.

 How Close Are Oysters in Harris Creek to Being "Restored"?